cheriangeorge/MAD2/Week3.md

 * How to convey state between client and server?
   - Client maintains state - sends requests to server for specific items
   - Server maintains state - only specific requests allowed to client
+* In actual frontends you are trying to do something inbetween these

+### Example : Tic - Tac - Toe
+* What to display on the screen ?
+* Who determines the play ?
+* How should user input be collected and processed ?